Generate Multiple Pretty URL Presentations with Marp and JavaScript

 Now, for the important part, create a new JavaScript file named build_marp_slides.js.
 This script will work like this:

-- Scan the
+content/into HTML presentations - Scan the

-dist/directory - The
+index.htmlinside thedist/directory - The

-dist/directory structure will follow thecontentdirectory structure
+dist/directory structure will follow thecontent/directory structure

 And so, here’s the script.
 Just copy and paste: